savonet/book/workflow.md

   ![Fading durations](fig/transition-left.pdf)\

   and dually if the first one is loud and the second one is not.

-\TODO{explain smooth add}

 #### Under the hood: the `cross` operator

-In the case you want to have more custom transitions between tracks, you should use the `cross` operator which allows the fully specify which transition we should apply (in fact, the `crossfade` operator is itself programmed using the `cross` operator).
-This operator takes as argument `duration` the duration of the fade (default value is 5 seconds), a function specifying the transition, and the source whose tracks should be crossfaded.
+In the case you want to customize transitions between tracks, you should use the `cross` operator which allows the fully specify which transition we should apply.
+In fact, the `crossfade` operator is itself programmed in the standard library using the `cross` operator.
+This operator takes as argument `duration` the duration of the fade (whose default value is 5 seconds), a function specifying the transition, and the source whose tracks should be crossfaded.
 The type of the transition function is

 ```
 ({metadata : [string * string], db_level : float, source : source},